 What’s Not

-Code Mode requires agent JavaScript competency.
+Code Mode requires agent JavaScript competency — but there’s now a fallback.
 The search() and execute() tools work because the agent writes JavaScript against typed APIs.
 If your AI assistant struggles with JavaScript code generation — or if the task requires complex multi-step API interactions — Code Mode can produce incorrect or suboptimal code.
-The quality of the experience depends heavily on the agent’s coding ability, not just on the server’s API coverage.
+The March 2026 addition of ?codemode=false provides an escape hatch by exposing all ~2,500 endpoints as individual tools, but at the cost of massive context consumption.
+The quality of the experience still depends heavily on the agent’s coding ability.

 The ecosystem is fragmented across repositories.
 Three GitHub repositories (cloudflare/mcp, cloudflare/mcp-server-cloudflare, cloudflare/workers-mcp) serve overlapping purposes.
 The workers-mcp package is the original stdio-based approach, mcp-server-cloudflare contains the product-specific servers, and cloudflare/mcp is the Code Mode API server.
 Documentation clarifies this, but the history creates confusion about which approach to use.